maritz/nohm/v1_changes.md

 - validate() function in the browser provided by nohm.middleware() now returns promises as well, with resolve value of { valid: boolean, errors: TBD }
 - findAndLoad() now returns an empty array if none are found instead of producing an error
 - .id property is now a getter/setter and always either null or string
+- the regexp validator now only takes valid RegExp objects as options